open-forest-observatory/ofo-argo/docs/usage/index.md

 # User guides

 This section contains guides for users who need to access and manage the OFO Argo cluster for running workflows.
-For initial cluster setup, configuration, and maintenance, see the [Cluster admin](../admin) section.
+For initial cluster setup, configuration, and maintenance, see the [Admin guides](../admin) section.